 Is this the first time the Process Authority has written a letter for a product like yours?
 Hopefully not.
 Ask up front and see if they have experience with similar types of products.

-For more information on Process Authority work from ETNA Consulting Group, please comment below or fill out our online inquiry form.
+For more information on Process Authority work from ETNA Consulting Group, please fill out our online contact form.